aaqib03/Pub/README.md

 #### Description:
 This alert triggers when the **system-level health check** fails, indicating potential hardware, networking, or AWS infrastructure issues.
 This could include a failure of AWS's underlying hardware hosting the instance or a networking problem at AWS’s infrastructure level.

+#### Logs to Check:
+- **System Log**: Check for system-level events, hardware failures, or issues with services that are tied to the AWS infrastructure.
+- **Amazon CloudWatch Agent Log**: If you’re not receiving any metrics/logs, this log can help identify issues with the agent.

 #### Steps to Troubleshoot: